Wendat Nation: Government

-Village, tribe and confederacy made up the basic level of government system in Huron-Wendat Nation.
-At the village level, there were several chiefs to represent different clans, and each chief had different status (e.g: civil or war chief).
+Village, tribe and confederacy made up the basic level of government system in the Wendat Nation.
+At the village level, there were several chiefs to represent different clans, and each chief had different status (e.g.: civil or war chief).
 Most of their status were inherited, but they could fight for that or being appointed by older women of the lineage.
 The chief organized a council meeting to discuss about current issues within the village, and men and women were welcomed to give opinions.
-The meeting for Huron-Wendat Confederacy happened once a year.
+The meeting for the Wendat Confederacy happened once a year.